Picture Book Art

 Juvenile Picture Books - Ej Fle

-Denise Fleming uses collage to create this fun rhyming book about things in the grass, but she also makes all of her own paper to create the collages displayed on the pages.
-It is the art of starting from raw materials to finished pages and provides a rustic look to her images.
+Denise Fleming uses collage to create this fun rhyming book about things in the grass, but she also makes all of her own paper to create the collages.
+It is the art of starting from raw materials to finished pages that provides a rustic look to all of her images.

 Brian Selznick